Decks of the 80s

 Morgan's Tarot

 Morgan's Tarot is not really a tarot in the strict sense, but 88 cards of modern, alternative, amusing and strange archetypes and situations.
-It was first self-published in the seventies, and then later by US Games.
+It was first self-published in the seventies, and then in the eighties and again in 2009 by US Games.

 Motherpeace Tarot